IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_EC25_via_SMS/README.md

 ###  2.When it receives update, it:

-      - Connects to the internet
+    - Connects to the internet.
-      - Configures SSL
+    - Configures SSL.
-      - Downloads the firmware to RAM:firmware.bin
+    - Downloads the firmware to RAM:firmware.bin.
-      - Streams it chunk-by-chunk to ESP32 flash
+    - Streams it chunk-by-chunk to ESP32 flash.
-      - Closes the file and restarts
+    - Closes the file and restarts.

 ###  3.Sends an SMS: Firmware Updated Successfully